Tessaratomidae: Defenses

-Tesseratomids, like most heteropterans use chemical defenses (allomones), the source of the common name for pentatomoids - 'stink bugs'.
+Tesseratomids, like many heteropterans, use chemical defenses (allomones), the source of the common name for pentatomoids - 'stink bugs'.
 When threatened, tessaratomids may squirt a strong jet of caustic liquid up to a distance of 15 to 27 cm.

 The chemicals produced by heteropterans are usually alkanes and aldehydes from glands in the thorax.
 Compounds that are primarily for protection against fellow arthropods (to which they are lethal).
 However, the defensive chemicals of tessaratomids (particularly that of Tessaratoma papillosa and Musgraveia sulciventris) are notable for being one of the most debilitating to vertebrates, probably a defense specifically aimed against birds.
 They can cause damage to human skin and even cause temporary blindness if sprayed unto the eyes.

 In Lyramoprha parens, nymphs are also known to be highly gregarious, forming massed feeding groups and moving to new feeding sites in close-packed groups.
 This behavior, along with their bright colorations and stink glands is believed to help in discouraging potential predators.

 Aggregation behavior is also common in adults in some species.
 Aside from combined chemical defenses, other possible benefits of aggregation include better mating opportunities and shelter, greater retention of moisture and heat, and a possible sense of security.
 Lone bugs in some species were known to be more likely to be skittish than bugs in groups.
 However, aggregation can also increase the threats of diseases, parasites, and parasitoids.

 If all these defenses fail, tessaratomids will escape predators either by flying away or dropping to the ground (except in cases of females guarding eggs as discussed above).